radiodee1/awesome-chatbot/README.md

 * `graph` This folder holds some json files that the author wants to save for later graphs for comparison with other data.
 * `babi` This is for babi question answering.
 * `seq_2_seq` This is for a rnn based sequence to sequence model.
+* `transformer` This is for the 'transformer' based chat bot model.

 Description of the individual setup scripts is included below.
 # Suggested Reading - Acknowledgements